RandyParedis/GraphDonkey/README.md

   * 'Find and Replace' dialog for easy text manipulation
   * Autocompleter with all keywords of graphviz language
   * Fixed Syntax Error Highlighting
+  * Added snippets for quick insert of structures (use RMB)
 * [0.1.2] Fixed invalid syntax and error highlighting
 * [0.1.2] Changed 'Save' function to saving without typechecking
   * Saving now only allows Graphviz-files to be saved (*.canvas, *.gv, *.dot...)